jeftegoes/AwsOverview/Machine Learning/Amazon Bedrock.md

 - **Temperature, Top K, Top P:** No impact on pricing.
 - **Model size:** Usually a smaller model will be cheaper (varies based on providers).
 - **Number of Input and Output Tokens:** Main driver of cost.

+# 15. Security

+- **IAM with Bedrock**
+  - Implement identity verification and resource-level access control.
+  - Define roles and permissions to access Bedrock resources (e.g., data scientists).
+- **GuardRails for Bedrock**
+  - Restrict specific topics in a GenAI application.
+  - Filter harmful content.
+  - Ensure compliance with safety policies by analyzing user inputs.
+- **CloudTrail with Bedrock:** Analyze API calls made to Amazon Bedrock.
+- **Config with Bedrock:** Look at configuration changes within Bedrock.
+- **PrivateLink with Bedrock:** Keep all API calls to Bedrock within the private VPC.

+## 15.1.
+Bedrock must access an encrypted S3 bucket

+TODO DIAGRAM

+## 15.2.
+Deploy SageMaker Model in your VPC

+TODO DIAGRAM

+## 15.3.
+Access Bedrock Model using an App in VPC

+TODO DIAGRAM

+## 15.4.
+Analyze Bedrock access with CloudTrail

+TODO DIAGRAM